senzing-garage/knowledge-base/proposals/streamline/use-senzings-truth-set-data-windows.md

     ```

    **Note:** In this example, the database is *inside* the container.
-   Thus, the database is temporal and will be deleted when the container is killed.
+   Thus, the database is temporal and will be deleted when the container is terminated.

 1. In a separate window, start an interactive Python session.
    Example: